AnirudhMor/Plant.It_Black-Rock/README.md

 <p align="center"><a href="https://plant-it-black-rock.vercel.app/" target="_blank">🔗 Visit the Live Site</a></p>

 ## 📖 About the Project
 **Plant It** is a minimalist and responsive website that spreads awareness about environmental sustainability.
 Designed with elegance and a green-themed palette, it invites users to embrace nature and eco-conscious actions.
 Built to be lightweight, fast, and engaging — it’s perfect for campaigns, portfolios, or awareness initiatives.
+✨ This project also includes an integrated AI feature that enhances user interaction and personalizes eco-friendly suggestions using intelligent logic.

 ## 🛠 Tech Stack